ianhuet/ianhuet.github.io/20230719_blind_spots.md

 In systems built to send rockets into space or to enable autonomous cars ignoring these scenarios are not acceptable.
 Yet so many other widely available systems are not built to this standard.
 With the increasing impact this has on peoples lives it is high time to shift our duty of care, both for the sake of our customers and to mitigate the potential reputational impact of not doing it.

 Of course, covering every eventuality is not easy, and not cheap.
 While travelling state side, the problems I encountered were inconvenient but not critical.
 Yet they were also a great reminder of the impact software development has on real people.
 For teams building these systems periodoic discussion is the easiest, best place to start - a regular touch point to reinforce who these systems are being built for.
-Time to consider who you do and do not serve, then be up-front about it.
+Time to consider who you do and do not serve.
+Then be up-front about it.

 As [Conways law](https://martinfowler.com/bliki/ConwaysLaw.html) states, an organisation that builds a system typically builds that system in reflection of itself.
 What type of organisation are you working in: Is there anything you can do to influence that organisation to be more inclusive?
 Or to at least sign post who it serves so everyone else can save their energy for finding an alternate solution.